Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Classical toy model

 The simplest choice of a model that reproduces the non-factorizability of the Hilbert space is to have a two-dimensional lattice reducing to two-dimensional QED in the appropriate continuum limit.
 Such a model is compatible with known realizations of QED on a lattice \cite{CHANDRASEKHARAN1997455,QCD_brower99,Wiese2013}.

 In particular, we consider a square lattice of size $N \times N$, labeled by two indices $i$ and $j$ (see Fig.\,\ref{fig:lattice}), and lattice spacing $a$ with periodic boundary conditions.
 In practice, we focus on the regime $N\gg1$, so that all regions of interest lie far from the boundary.
 Each site of the lattice contains a field degree of freedom.
 For the sake of intuition, we may think of it as a particle; however, this physical interpretation is not essential to our analysis.
-Each particle is associated with a position vector in the lattice plane, denoted by $\mathbf{q}^{\,i,j} = (q_x^{i,j}, q_y^{i,j})$, and an additional abstract component $q_0^{i,j}$ with physical dimensions of time.
+Each particle, located on a lattice site $(i, j)$, is associated with a position vector in the lattice plane, denoted by $\mathbf{q}^{\,i,j} = (q_x^{i,j}, q_y^{i,j})$, where $x, y$ denote the horizontal and vertical directions respectively, and an additional abstract component $q_0^{i,j}$ with physical dimensions of time.
 The presence of $q_0^{i,j}$ is related to the emergence of a Gauss-like constraint, analogous to the role played by $A_0$ in electromagnetic theory.
 Furthermore, we add sources in our toy model by associating a matter density function $\rho^{i,j}$ and current vector $\mathbf{J}^{i,j}$ at each site of the lattice.

 Here, we provide the essential elements to map our model to the electromagnetic theory.
 A complete derivation is given in Appendices~\ref{app:discrete_deriv} and \ref{app:class_model}.
 First, we derive a suitable Lagrangian in terms of discrete variables, followed by a Legendre transform to obtain the corresponding Hamiltonian.
 This procedure establishes a direct correspondence between electromagnetic quantities and those of the discrete model, as summarized in Tab.\,\ref{tab:e-m}.